lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * SCHC F/R: Static Context Header Compression Fragmentation/Reassembly.
 A protocol used on both sides, at the Dev and at the network, to achieve Fragmentation/Reassembly of SCHC Packets.
 SCHC F/R has three reliability modes.

 * SCHC Fragment: A data unit that carries a subset of a SCHC Packet.
-SCHC F/R is needed when the size of a SCHC packet exceeds the available payload size of the underlying L2 technology data unit.
+SCHC F/R is needed when the size of a SCHC packet exceeds the L2 MTU.
 See {{Frag}}.

 * SCHC Packet: A packet (e.g. an IPv6 packet) whose header has been compressed as per the header compression mechanism defined in this document.
 If the header compression process is unable to actually compress the packet header, the packet with the uncompressed header is still called a SCHC Packet (in this case, a Rule ID is used to indicate that the packet header has not been compressed).
 See {{SCHComp}} for more details.